 Burris emphasises the increasingly critical role of the network: the actual training algorithms they use date way back before 2000, it was just that until recently there wasn't the parallel computing capability to put them to work effectively.

-Segal compares this spread to the architecture of the modern data centre, where: “A lot of server farms and a lot of east, west traffic and containers and virtualised environments in the data centre itself.
+Segal compares this spread to the architecture of the modern data center, where: “A lot of server farms and a lot of east, west traffic and containers and virtualised environments in the data center itself.

 “Then you extend it, not necessarily immediately to the public cloud - in some cases to private clouds such as Equinix.

 Then you can have several different public cloud providers - Oracle, AWS, Microsoft Azure - and think about the complexities associated with connecting everything, many of them are edge computing environments.

 Another point Burris made is that there has been a lot of emphasis on the “data explosion”, but what about the attendant software explosion as we move into a realm where these distributed services are accessed as both applications and data?
 Automation and abstraction require software, entities will be defined and policies enforced in software.

 “There's going to be an enormous explosion in the amount of software that's being generated over the next few years”.

 But is that the real business issue?

 Oracle Vice President Jon Mittelhauser works mostly with Fortune 1000 companies and government departments where “a lot of our value add is the fast connection between customer data centers.
 The data can live in either place but I agree that it's the key asset.